Victorian Railways J class (1859): Design improvements

+J Class Steam Locomotive side view converted to 2-4-0 configuration photographed at North Melbourne.

 In about 1872, they were rebuilt to 2-4-0 wheel arrangement to improve adhesion and allow greater tractive effort to cope with heavier loads and steeper gradients on the new routes.

 Over the years they were fitted with various alterations to the cabs.
 There were also various upgrades over the years; with constant improvements to safety — these including things like updates to safety valves (and domes), smokeboxs and chimneys (with spark arrestors), and brakes.

 At some point before 1894 they were reboilered and the new boiler pressures varied from 120–130psi.
 J6 received another two boilers, the first in 1896, and again in 1908.

 In 1908–09 J4 and J6 were modified for motor service.
 This involved fitting air brakes and cowcatchers, reducing the size of the tenders (using spare 4 wheel versions from previously scrapped locomotives), and the addition of footplats and handrails on the tenders to allow guards to return to the engine while the train was moving.